cyaontheroad/About-Cya-On-The-Road/README.md

 # Cya On The Road #

-Cya On The Road is a tech startup providing a world class cloud platform for the next gen self-guided experiences and tours.
-By providing an iOS app, Android app hosting free and paid tours from partners and a self service Experience Builder, we enable our partners to utilise the power of technology to turn insights of destinations into excellent self-guided audio tours easily and quickly with so much less resources.
-For tourists and travellers, with all the information loaded on the mobile phones, they can engage deeper, discover further and explore at any time at their own pace.
+We are a Sydney Australia based tech startup providing a cloud platform for the next generation self guided audio experiences.

+We empower individuals and businesses to focus on what they love - discovering and sharing, and leave the rest with us.

+We deliver the destination insights by turning mobile phones into a personal tour guide so every single one can explore locals favourite spots and hidden gems, from major cities to regional towns, at any time, at their own pace.

 ### App ###